Jaws Juggernaut Acquisition Co. (NASDAQ:JUGG) Shares Sold by HBK Investments L P

 HBK Investments L P lowered its stake in Jaws Juggernaut Acquisition Co.
 (NASDAQ:JUGG – Get Rating) by 1.6% in the third quarter, according to the company in its most recent disclosure with the SEC.
 The institutional investor owned 590,554 shares of the company’s stock after selling 9,343 shares during the quarter.
 HBK Investments L P’s holdings in Jaws Juggernaut Acquisition were worth $5,805,000 as of its most recent filing with the SEC.

-Other large investors have also modified their holdings of the company.
-OLD Mission Capital LLC acquired a new stake in shares of Jaws Juggernaut Acquisition in the second quarter valued at about $234,000.
+A number of other large investors have also modified their holdings of JUGG.
+OLD Mission Capital LLC acquired a new stake in Jaws Juggernaut Acquisition during the 2nd quarter valued at approximately $234,000.
 Goldman Sachs Group Inc. acquired a new stake in Jaws Juggernaut Acquisition during the 1st quarter valued at approximately $454,000.
 CSS LLC IL grew its stake in Jaws Juggernaut Acquisition by 21.3% during the 2nd quarter.
 CSS LLC IL now owns 60,592 shares of the company’s stock valued at $590,000 after purchasing an additional 10,621 shares in the last quarter.
 Exos TFP Holdings LLC acquired a new stake in Jaws Juggernaut Acquisition during the 3rd quarter valued at approximately $769,000.
 Finally, Calamos Advisors LLC acquired a new stake in Jaws Juggernaut Acquisition during the 3rd quarter valued at approximately $982,000.
 Institutional investors and hedge funds own 72.52% of the company’s stock.

 Jaws Juggernaut Acquisition Price Performance